Updated December 20, 2016 (Originally posted April 18, 2011)

 Spending a season in an international country can be another way to stretch your budget.
 Numerous communities in Mexico and South America offer a very low cost of living as well as a safe setting for expatriates.

 On the Down Side

-In most cases living in 2 places will add considerably to both your cost of living and the hassle factor.
 The 2 home lifestyle is definitely not for everybody.
-This is particularly true on the cost side if you own 2 homes – there is no escaping dual costs for insurance, utilities, taxes, and maintenance (although they can be mitigated by renting one or both out when you are not there).
+Moving away permanently from where you live now means saying goodbye to most of your friends and ties to the community.
+The costs for owning 2 homes will be higher than 1 – there is no escaping dual costs for insurance, utilities, taxes, and maintenance (although they can be mitigated by renting one or both out when you are not there).
 The hassle factor is not insignificant either.
+You have to worry about two places instead of one, which means someone to watch over your property and arrange for maintenance.
 Twice a year (or more), you’ll have to close down one place, pack up, and move to another.
 That involves many chores, and once in the new spot, you will inevitably find that something you really need is 1000 miles away.
 As your editor’s dear wife says, “You are always missing one place when you are in the other.”

 Another factor is the interruption to daily life.
 If you are an active volunteer with a key role to play in an organization, that will be very hard to maintain if you are away for months at a time.
 Likewise it is hard to get involved in a new community if your presence is not continuous.
 This drawback, if not addressed, can make you feel rootless.

 Almost all the people we know who have retired to 2 or more places are very happy about that lifestyle.
 They relish the variety and stimulation it adds to their life from new friends and experiences.
 The cost can be a significant, but not insurmountable hurdle.
 And, particularly for snowbirds, there is no greater joy than reading about a whopping snowstorm instead of being there shoveling out the driveway.

 Snowbird’s Leaving for the Winter Checklist

 Our Ideal Snowbird Pairings